 The vines are located not too far from Chateau Rayas in the northern part of the appellation.
 The terroir is mostly sandy soils.
 1.85 hectares of vines are planted for the production of red wine and .4 hectares are used for the production of white Chateauneuf du Pape wine.

-Domaine des Saumades produces 1 red Chateauneuf du Pape wine and one white Chateauneuf du Pape wine.
+Domaine des Saumades produces 1 red Chateauneuf du Pape wine and 1 white Chateauneuf du Pape wine.

 Domaine des Saumades is made from 100% Grenache with vines that are on average, 35 years of age.
 The terroir is pure sandy soils in the Pignan vineyard.
 The grapes are completely destemmed.
 The wine is aged for 12 months in used, French oak barrels and demi-muids before bottling.
 On average, the production is close to 450 cases per year.

 Domaine des Saumades Blanc is produced from a blend of 40% Grenache Blanc, 30% Clairette and 30% Bourboulenc.
 The wine is vinified and aged in a combination of new and used French oak barrels for 6 months before bottling.

-Serving and Decanting Domaine des Saumades with Wine, Food Pairing Tips
+Serving Domaine des Saumades with Wine, Food Pairing Tips

 Domaine des Saumades is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, stewed dishes, sausage, barbecue and cassoulet.
 Domaine des Saumades is also good with Asian dishes, hearty fish courses like tuna, mushrooms, pasta, eggplant, cheese and tomatoes.